Using the Data Tracking interface asset

 - By default, these events are not logged as - for a large and/or active deployment - these events could generate a large number of data points.
 See this section for instructions about how to toggle on/off the collection of Scene entered and Scene left events.

-Data points representing both Experience Stopped and Scene Left have an associated Elapsed Time value measured in milliseconds.
+Data points representing both Experience Stopped and Scene Left have an associated Elapsed Time value measured in seconds.

 The Data Tracking interface asset introduces a set of actions that can be used with any trigger.
 If you are unfamiliar with the concept of triggers and actions, see this article.